Mungstrocity/ecen4243S25/lab2/hdl/README.md

 # 3.23.2025 - LB passed
 ## Implemented case statements in datapath to handle load logic based on funct3 then offset bit from ALUResult
+# 3.23.2025 -3.23.2025 - LB passed
+## Implemented case statements in datapath to handle load logic based on funct3 then offset bit from ALUResult
 # 3.23.2025 - LBU passed
 ## Expanded case statement to cover LBU same as LB but with no sign extension
 # 3.23.2025 - LH passed